-- Start with 2GB for $45 - as you grow each additional GB costs $18.
+- Start with 2GB storage for $45 - as you grow each additional gigabyte costs $18.

 See Compose Datacenter Availability for current location availability.

-In addition to the 3 node Elasticsearch cluster, we provide 2 Haproxy nodes to serve as a reverse proxy and provide authentication to the cluster.
+In addition to the 3 node Elasticsearch cluster, we provide 2 haproxy nodes to serve as a reverse proxy and provide authentication to the cluster.
 They ensure HTTPS connections to your deployment and provide load-balancing, and high-availability for your connections; your application can use either but it's advisable to be able to fail over if you can't reach one.

 If this article didn't solve things, summon a human and get some help!